tjukanovt/qgis_styles/README.md

 Styles are created with QGIS 3.12, but some of them should work also on older versions of QGIS if you modfiy the XML by hand and change the *qgis_style* version on top of the file to **1**.

-Collection currently consists of four styles.
+Collection currently consists of five styles.

 **Pencilish**
 ![Pecilish style](https://github.com/tjukanovt/qgis_styles/blob/master/sample_images/pencilish_fi.png)